GM Settling Claims Related to Defective Ignition Switch

 The first site, GM Ignition Update, enables owners of the company's vehicles to access information on the vehicle brands that contain the defective ignition switch.
 The brands listed there include Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn.

 Were You Injured as a Result of GM's Faulty Ignition Switch?

 If you were injured or lost someoen you love to a defective GM ignition switch, may be entitled to compensation for your injuries.

 But you need someone with expertise in defective product liability.
 You need the experienced Tulsa personal injury lawyers at The Edwards Law Firm.

 We understand the main reasons why people are injured by products:

 - Incorrect advertising or a lack of warning notices

-At The Edwards Law Firm, we also have a great track record of getting results.
+At The Edwards Law Firm, we also have a great track record of recovering millions in verdicts and settlements for our clients.
 In fact, we've won over $50,000,000 in successful verdicts and settlements for injured people.